Why You Should Buy Shoes With Leather Soles

 The caps are thin, but just the right thickness that they will not interfere with the comfort of the leather soles, yet offer amazing preservation of the leather soles and all the grip you need for everyday life.
 They’ll also not hinder the beauty of the leather!

-The best part is, I’ve designed the soles such that, when the rubber has worn through (which all rubber does), they can be easily replaced with fresh ones with you having to re-break in your shoes, as a full resole might require.
+The best part is, I’ve designed the soles such that, when the rubber has worn through (which all rubber does), they can be easily replaced with fresh ones without you having to re-break in your shoes, as a full resole might require.

 Simply send them in to me and I will replace them for a nominal fee.